eslam-gomaa/terraform-AWS-ASG-ELB/README.md

-# Creating a Load Balancing between a cluster of web servers on AWS with Terraform
+# Creating a cluster of web servers with an Elastic Load Balancer on AWS with Terraform

 ## Update 📢